Hexuma: Reception

-Hexuma was only reviewed in German gaming magazines due to the game only being released in German.

 Amiga Joker gave the Amiga version of Hexuma an overall score of 82%, noting its fantasy setting as 'dated' but "fun", expressing that "Admittedly, old ruins, strange dimensions and broken rocks are nothing new in adventure games, but the story is full of fantasy, has atmosphere and is fun."
 Amiga Joker praised Hexuma's 'bright' graphics and noted that in contrast to other text adventure games, "the textbox manages to avoid looking ugly and grey".
 Amiga Joker praises Hexuma's music as "harmonious", however they express that in the absence of sound effects, Hexuma's feelies provide the atmosphere that sound effects would.
 Amiga Joker praises Hexuma's UI, noting the compass as 'convenient' and automapping to be "very good", furthermore calling Hexuma's controls 'user-friendly', and noting its text input as "much easier to edit than in Die Kathedrale."
 Amiga Joker concludes their review by expressing Hexuma to be a 'complete experience', stating that "So what's missing in Hexuma?
 Well, in Hexuma there's basically nothing missing, but maybe Hexuma is missing – in your game collection!"